-There are those who have known the pardoning love of Christ, and who really desire to be children of God, yet they realize that their character is imperfect, their life faulty, and they are ready to doubt whether their hearts have been renewed by the Holy Spirit.
-To such I would say, Do not draw back in despair.
-We shall often have to bow down and weep at the feet of Iesus because of our short-comings and mistakes; but we are not to be discouraged.
+There are those who have known the pardoning love of Christ, and who really desire to be children of God, yet they realize that their character is imperfect, their life faulty, and they are ready to doubt whether their hearts have been renewed by the Holy Spirit. such I would say, Do not draw back in despair.
+We shall often have to bow down and weep at the feet of Jesus because of our short-comings and mistakes; but we are not to be discouraged.
 Even if we are overcome by the enemy, we are not cast off, not forsaken and rejected of God.
-No: Christ is at the right hand of God, who also maketh intercession for us.
+No; Christ is at the right hand of God, who also maketh intercession for us.
 Said the beloved John, "These things write I unto you, that ye sin not.
-And if any man sin, we 'ave an advocate with the Father, Jesus Christ the righteous."
-3 And do not forget the words of Christ.
-"The Father Himself loveth you."
-4 He desires to restore you to Himself, to see His own purity and holiness reflected in you.
-And if you will but yield yourself to Him, He that hath begun a good work in you will carry it forward to the day of Jesus Christ.
+And if any man sin, we have an advocate with the Father, Jesus Christ the righteous."
+And do not forget the words of Christ, "The Father himself loveth you."
+He desires to restore you to himself, to see his own purity and holiness reflected in you.
+And if you will but yield yourself to him, he that hath begun a good work in you will carry it forward to the day of Jesus Christ.
 Pray more fervently; believe more fully.
-As we come to distrust our own power, let us trust the power of our Redeemer, and we shall praise Him who is the health of our countenance.
+As we come to distrust our own power, let us trust the power of our Redeemer, and we shall praise him who is the health of our countenance.

-Ps.
-110: 97.

-\ Rom.
-8: 1.

-• John 16: 27.
+&lt;sup>1Ps.
+119:97.
+Rom.
+8:1.
+1 John 2:1.
+John 16:27.

-The closer you come to Jesus, the more faulty you will appear in your own eyes; for your vision will be clearer, and your imperfections will be seen in broad and distinct contrast to His perfect nature.
+The closer you come to Jesus, the more faulty you will appear in your own eyes; for your vision will be clearer, and your imperfections will be seen in broad and distinct contrast to his perfect nature.
 This is evidence that Satan's delusions have lost their power; that the vivifying influence of the Spirit of God is arousing you.

 No deep-seated love for Jesus can dwell in the heart that does not realize its own sinfulness.
-The soul that is tr nsformed by the grace of Christ will admire His divine character; but if we do not see our own moral deformity, it is unmistakable evidence that we have not had a view of the beauty and excellence of Christ.
+The soul that is transformed by the grace of Christ will admire his divine character; but if we do not see our own moral deformity, it is unmistakable evidence that we have not had a view of the beauty and excellence of Christ.

-The less we see to esteem in ourselves, the more we shall see to esteem in the infinite purity and loveliness of our Saviour.
-A view of our sinfulness drives us to Him who can pardon; and when the soul, realizing its helplessness, reaches out after Christ, He will reveal Himself in power.
-The more our sense of need drives us to Him and to the Word of God, the more exalted views we shall have of His character, and the more fully we shall reflect His image.
+The less we see to esteem in ourselves, the

+more we shall see to esteem in the infinite purity and loveliness of our Saviour.
+A view of our sinfulness drives us to him who can pardon; and when the soul, realizing its helplessness reaches out after Christ, he will reveal himself in power.
+The more our sense of need drives us to him and to the word of God, the more exalted views we shall have of his character, and the more fully we shall reflect his image.